In 1971, programmer Roy Tomlinson invented the email address as we know it, with an @ sign in it.

 GlockApps help users navigate the nuances of deliverability and prep lists properly from the start.

 For finding email addresses for outbound campaigns: Hunter.io.

-Ideal for: Freelancers, content and SEO teams, and sales-led businesses
+Ideal for: freelancers, content and SEO teams, and sales-led businesses

-Its simple interface lets email marketers target every segment.
+Hunter’s simple interface lets email marketers target every segment.
 You can search by email pattern or name, filter by verification score and sources before saving as a lead.

 For insights and examples: MailCharts.